 What To Do If Your Air Conditioner Smells Like Vinegar:

 If you notice the smell of vinegar coming from your AC, you can do some routine checks yourself.
 Start by replacing your air filter if you haven’t done so in the past three months.
 If it’s newer but you are unable to see light through it, you’ll want to replace it anyway.
 Once you’ve inspected and, if necessary, replacing your air filter, test out the system.
-If it’s still releasing a vinegar smell, get quality AC repair by contacting American Air Conditioning & Heating & Heating for an inspection.
+If it’s still releasing a vinegar smell, get quality AC repair by contacting American Air Conditioning & Heating for an inspection.

 ● Smell of Rotten Eggs